Sophia I, Abbess of Gandersheim: Princess-Abbess

 In 1001, her tutor Abbess Gerberga II of Gandersheim died.
 However, due to her brother's death, Sophia was not to be elected her successor until 1002, with the approval of the new king Henry II.
 Likely as a reward for her support of Henry's claim to the throne, Sophia was made Abbess at the same ceremony where Queen Cunigund was crowned.
 Sophia would later fight her ecclesiastical superiors who, with approval of Emperor Henry II, endangered Gandersheim's privileges and her own status.

-In April of 1002, Sophia played a significant role in the crowning of Henry II.
+In April 1002, Sophia played a significant role in the crowning of Henry II.
 Sophia, along with her sister, Adelheid of Quedlinburg, attended a gathering of nobles at Werla to discuss the succession of the crown.
-After an assembly in which many saxon nobles supported the claim of Duke Henry of Bavaria over Margrave Ekkehard of Meißen, a small feast had been prepared for Sophia and Adelheid.
+After an assembly in which many Saxon nobles supported the claim of Duke Henry of Bavaria over Margrave Ekkehard of Meißen, a small feast had been prepared for Sophia and Adelheid.
 In retaliation for his lack of support, Ekkehard sat at the table before Sophia and Adelheid arrived and ate the food prepared for him.
 This incident angered Sophia and Adelheid, causing them to further support Henry's claim.
 After leaving the assembly with critic of Sophia, Bishop Bernward of Hildesheim, Ekkehard was murdered by a group of nobles near Pohlde.
-After Ekkehard's death, many nobles supported Duke Hermann of Swabia, but the influence of Sophia, Adelheid and other Saxon elites allowed Duke Henry to be crowned Henry II in June of 1002.
+After Ekkehard's death, many nobles supported Duke Hermann of Swabia, but the influence of Sophia, Adelheid and other Saxon elites allowed Duke Henry to be crowned Henry II in June 1002.
 They later legitimized him in 1024, when he visited Vreden and Quedlinburg.
 Sophia and her sister later played the same role in the election of Conrad II as first Holy Roman Emperor of the Salian dynasty.

 In 1011, Sophia was also granted Essen Abbey on the death of her cousin Mathilde.
 The succession had initially been reserved for her younger sister Matilda, who nevertheless had married Count Palatine Ezzo of Lotharingia instead.
 According to the local historian Georg Humann (1847–1932), Essen was always secondary for Sophia, and the importance of the abbey declined somewhat under her rule.
 The rebuilding of Essen Minster was delayed, though recent research suggests that it was Sophia who initiated the remodeling of the Enamel Cross.